pipelinelabo/datalaiq-wiki/quickstart/quickstart.md

 ## Installing Kits

-Gravwell Kits are pre-packaged tool sets for analyzing a particular data source.
+DatalaiQ Kits are pre-packaged tool sets for analyzing a particular data source.
 Kits exist to analyze Netflow v5, IPFIX, CoreDNS, and more.
 They're a great way to get started with your data, a jumping-off place to building your own analysis.

 Most kits rely on you to set up ingesters (e.g. the Netflow v5 kit expects that you're running the Netflow ingester to gather Netflow records), but the *Weather* kit is actually entirely self-contained.
 It includes a script which will run every minute and fetch weather data for locations you specify.